 A (high), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

 To win at least the number of tricks bid.

 The first dealer is chosen by a draw for high card, and thereafter the turn to deal proceeds clockwise.
 The entire deck is dealt one at a time, face down, beginning on the dealer's left.
 The players then pick up their cards and arrange them by suits.

-Each player decides how many tricks he will be able to take.
-The player to the dealer's left starts the bidding and, in turn, each player states how many tricks he expects to win.
+Each player decides how many tricks they will be able to take.
+The player to the dealer's left starts the bidding and, in turn, each player states how many tricks they expect to win.
 There is only one round of bidding, and the minimum bid is One.
 Every player must make a bid; no player may pass.
 No suit is named in the bid, for as the name of the game implies, spades are always trump.

 How to Keep Score

 For making the contract (the number of tricks bid), the player scores 10 points for each trick bid, plus 1 point for each overtrick.